kumprj/volume-candles/readme.md

 Once we create a new Volume candle, we reset our values and continue looping.
 This is not a fast operation unfortunately, and time complexity became a concern.
 I began multithreading this process because each ETF is independent.
 Python has nice, easy-to-use libraries for it too.
 The Python script createcandle.py in src is what completes this process for us.

-Lastly, the plan is to containerize this application and schedule runs.
-I have traditionally done this using Fargate but we are also exploring other options like Apache Airflow.
-The Machine Learning Model that will consume this, written by a friend of mine, will likely run in SageMaker so we may want to keep things in Amazon.